Excuse me while I kiss the sky. - Jimi Hendrix

 Day 4: La Playa to Aguas Calientes: 25 Km (15.5 miles) – via Llactapata

 Day 5: Aguas Calientes to Machu Picchu Peak: 9 Km (5.6 miles)

-2. Download the Maps.me, Waze or Google Maps app and route beforehand.
+2. Download a Maps.me, Waze or Google Maps app route beforehand.

 Trail: Well-maintained.
 Mostly hard-packed dirt, rocky, loose gravel, dirt roads.